 - Bacterial infections e.g. Impetigo highly contagious Acne Vulgaris.

 - Immune system.
 Normally the immune system protects the body from infection.
 In lupus, however, the immune system inappropriately attacks tissues in various parts of the body.
 This abnormal activity leads to tissue damage and illness

 - Medication certain medications can restrict electrolysis.
 A Doctor’s letter is required, as electrologists will not be knowledgeable enough about certain medications to make the decision.

-- Metal plates and pins when using a direct current in particular the current will earth itself at the nearest piece of metal.
+- Metal plates and pins when using direct current, in particular, the current will earth itself at the nearest piece of metal.
 SWD method of electrolysis is also a contra-indication if in the immediate vicinity.

 - Pregnancy ie the first trimester when the viability of the foetus is questionable.
 We also not perform Blend or Galvanic methods below the neck area during pregnancy.

-- Skin conditions: If you suffer with facial erythema, ezcema, dermatitis, sunburn, cuts abrasions, recent wounds, bruising, oedema, treatment may be prevented or restricted.
+- Skin conditions: If you suffer from facial erythema, eczema, dermatitis, sunburn, cuts abrasions, recent wounds, bruising, oedema, treatment may be prevented or restricted.